ryansaballa/texostudio/projects/culture-first-redesigning-the-ciro-experience-for-future-talent.md

 {% ImageWrapper images[1].src, images[2].alt %}

 The proposed site structure re-positioned important information including the organization's commitment to inclusion, accessibility and its mission on the main careers page.
-The main careers page was re-designed to identify dead-end points of exploration, leading online readers to either learn more about CIRO's EVPs or help shape the Canadian investment industry (job listings).
+The main careers page was re-designed to identify dead-end points of exploration, leading online readers to either learn more about CIRO's EVPs or learn about open job opportunities.

 {% ImageWrapper images[2].src, images[2].alt %}